-HOTO435 - Strategic Management for Hospitality and Tourism 3 Credits treatment of strategic management in the hospitality and tourism industry.
+HOTO435 - Strategic Management for Hospitality and Tourism 3 Credits

+This course presents complete, a comprehensive, and managerially useful treatment of strategic management in the hospitality and tourism industry.
 This course provides a realistic, balanced, and current view of the field by considering the practical aspects of the strategic manager's role, including the acquisition, development, and management of internal resources and relationships with external stakeholders.
 The course explains principles and theories with extensive use of examples from various segments of the industry, including lodging, gaming, cruise lines, airlines, and food service.